¨You never travel alone. The world is full of friends waiting to know you.¨

 I plan at most five hours of day of activities whenever I travel independently.
 I also plan some downtime into all my independent travel experiences to do laundry, chores, arrange tours, organize transport, and watch TV/read.
 (Usually one day a week).

 Independent Travel Versus Traditional Group Tours and Cruises

 When Is it Better to Take a Traditional Group Tour or Cruise?

-I like to take long, group tours when I want to visit a lot of places spread over a long distance in a short time.
+I like to take long group tours when I want to visit many places spread over a long distance in a short time.
 When I travel alone and try to visit many places quickly, I do not see as much as I would on a group tour because I:

-- Spend too much time just traveling and waiting for transportation; and
+- Spend too much time just traveling and waiting for transportation.

 - Wait a long time in line to get into sights, particularly in Europe.

 When I started traveling full-time in 2011, I discovered that some of the advantages that I anticipated from independent over group travel turned out to be false.
 These include:

 - I do not learn more (or experience the destination better) traveling alone than with a group.
 You can learn a lot from the guides on group tours.
 They are experts about their destinations.
 Some travel experts say that you get more exposure to locals when you travel alone.
 I do not find this to be accurate

 ,either.
 All I can say for sure is that I experience more problems and frustrations alone.
 (Usually serious issues are few and far between.
 Some experts think these problems and failures reveal a lot about the place.
 I find that they show more about my pet-peeves and personality defects).